csc-training/hip-programming/optimization/01-coalescing/README.md

 controller issues to the interconnect (`EA`).

 The options `--list-derived` and `--list-basic` will list the available derived and basic counters.

-Note that `rocprof --list-derived` and `rocprof --list-basic` must be executed on a node with GPU present because it queries the available counters from the hardware itself.
+*that Note*: `rocprof --list-derived` and `rocprof --list-basic` must be executed on a node with GPU present because it queries the available counters from the hardware itself.

 An MI250x GCD has 8 MiB of L2 memory shared across the CUs and each CU has 16 kiB of L1 memory.